123961039/ultra-low-poisoning/README.md

-# Ultra-Low Poisoning Vulnerability (Anonymous for EMNLP 2026)
+# Ultra-Low Poisoning Vulnerability

-This repository provides the official implementation of the EMNLP 2026 submission:
+This repository provides the official implementation of the submission:

 > **Ultra-Low Poisoning Vulnerability: Low-Resource Language Models Are Unconditionally Susceptible to Minimal Backdoor Signals**